percona/percona-server-mongodb-operator/source/openshift.rst

 Install Percona Server for MongoDB on OpenShift
 =====================================================

+Percona Operator for Percona Server for MongoDB is a `Red Hat Certified Operator <https://connect.redhat.com/en/partner-with-us/red-hat-openshift-certification>`_.
+This means that Percona Operator is portable across hybrid clouds and fully supports the Red Hat OpenShift lifecycle.

 Installing Percona Server for MongoDB on OpenShift includes two steps:

 * Installing the Percona Distribution for MongoDB Operator,